 The federal government's practices for hiring veterans have emerged as a sticking point between the House and the Senate.

-WASHINGTON, DC – Today, Rep. Ruben Gallego (AZ-07) released the following statement:
+WASHINGTON, DC – Rep. Ruben Gallego (D-AZ) issued the following statement:

 Congressional Democrats introduced legislation Tuesday to crackdown on children's access to "military-style weapons" in an effort to prevent accidental gun deaths.